 From December 2021 and throughout 2022, all ST buyers were enrolled in the RBA’s responsible procurement training program, with 89 buyers completing at least one training module.

 In addition, we regularly invite our procurement community to participate in responsible supply chain quarterly calls where we present the most recent updates on regulations, risk identification, and monitoring processes.

 Training our suppliers

-Like ST employees, our suppliers and their workers are encouraged to use our independent external hotline to share any concerns.
+Like our own employees, our suppliers and their workers have the right to use the independent multilingual Ethics Hotline, accessible on our website (see www.st.com), to share any concerns.
 This channel is reachable online or by phone in local languages and allows reports to be made anonymously if desired.
-In grievance cases, ST and the supplier must ensure complainants are protected against any retaliation.
+In case of grievances, ST and the supplier must ensure complainants are protected against any retaliation.
+I 3-3 I

 Contributing to the Sustainable Development Goals